projectcalico/calico/calico/getting-started/windows-calico/demo.md

 In a real world deployment you would want to make sure only pods that are supposed to communicate with each other, are actually allowed to do so.

-To achieve this you wil apply a basic network policy which allows only the busybox pod to reach the porter pod.
+To achieve this you will apply a basic network policy which allows only the busybox pod to reach the porter pod.

 ### Create the network-policy.yaml file using your favorite editor on Windows